State tax dollars benefit downstate region more than others

 When adjusted in 2016, Cook County residents received 98 cents for every $1 paid in state taxes, while suburban residents received even less – 60 cents.
 Meanwhile, downstate residents received $1.70 for every $1 paid.
 In 2016, the largest ratio between taxes generated and state expenses came in southern Illinois, where residents got $2.88 for every $1 paid in taxes.

-“In these polarized times when people are told things they want to hear as opposed to the truth, we need the right information,” Mark Raney, IFB associate director of state legislation, said.
+“In these polarized times when people are told things they want to hear as opposed to the truth, we need the right information,” said Mark Raney, IFB associate director of state legislation.

-The budget years the professors studied included the two years during Gov. Bruce Rauner’s administration when the state had no budget, which was especially hard on southern Illinois.

 Most of the state universities and prisons are located downstate as are state parks and recreation areas, compared to Cook County and the collar counties.
 Even though the budget impasse reduced spending for higher education and other state expenditures, the state still spent significantly more in downstate regions than it collected in revenue from downstate residents.